 This ACL is matched if the path of a user’s request begins with

 For a detailed guide on ACL usage, check out the HAProxy Configuration Manual.

 A backend is a set of servers that receives forwarded requests.
 Backends are defined in the backend section of the HAProxy configuration.
 In its most basic form, a backend can be defined by:

-A backend can contain one or many servers in it--generally speaking, adding more servers to your backend will increase your potential load capacity by spreading the load over multiple servers.
-Increase reliability is also achieved through this manner, in case some of your backend servers become unavailable.
+A backend can contain one or many servers in it.
+Generally speaking, adding more servers to your backend will increase your potential load capacity by spreading the load over multiple servers.
+Increased reliability is also achieved through this manner, in case some of your backend servers become unavailable.

 backend web-backend balance roundrobin server web1 web1.yourdomain.com:80 check server web2 web2.yourdomain.com:80 check backend blog-backend balance roundrobin mode http server blog1 blog1.yourdomain.com:80 check server blog1 blog1.yourdomain.com:80 check

 balance roundrobin line specifies the load balancing algorithm, which is detailed in the Load Balancing Algorithms section.

 mode http specifies that layer 7 proxying will be used, which is explained in the Types of Load Balancing section.

 check option at the end of the

 server directives specifies that health checks should be performed on those backend servers.